 Ingredients You’ll Need

-- Granulated sugar: Just enough to balance the garlic’s savory punch.
+- Granulated sugar: Just a touch to balance the savory garlic flavors.

-- Aluminum-free baking powder: This helps the biscuits rise nicely without any bitter aftertaste.
+- Aluminum-free baking powder: This is key to help the biscuits rise properly without any metallic aftertaste.

-- Garlic powder: A subtle garlic layer to complement the fresh minced garlic.
+- Garlic powder: Adds a deep, roasted garlic flavor that complements the fresh minced garlic.

-- Salted butter: Used both in the dough and melted to create that irresistible buttery “swim.”
+- Salted butter: Used both melted beneath the dough and in the topping for that “swimming” buttery finish.

 Variations

-- Spicy Kick: A pinch of cayenne or crushed red pepper flakes in the dough can give these biscuits a fun little zing.
+- Spicy Kick: A pinch of cayenne pepper mixed into the biscuit dough gives it a gentle warmth—great if you’re craving a little heat.

 How to Make Garlic Butter Swim Biscuits Recipe